RadoslavTsvetanov/Gym_progress_tracker/README.md

 -Stack -> React, Node and a bit of Nest for cleaning up and redoing the code later

 -Techniques -> microservices and a db_bridge between db and backend(if i change a db i will need to change the bridge code and not the actual backend logic)

+-Docker -> containers so that my monster laptop and vs code dont die from running the microservices directly